Corey-Harding/Go2-WebRTC-Joystick-Control/README.md

 Joystick values can be retrieved by running the joystick_test.py script

-Run "python dog.py" to receive video from the dog AND to control it via joystick(uses video.py example by legion1581 to display video while using joystick).
+Run "python dog.py" to receive video from the dog AND to control it via joystick(uses video.py example by legion1581 to display video while using joystick script joy.py).

-If you ONLY need joystick control of the dog, run "python joy.py", and no video will be displayed.
+If you ONLY need joystick control of the dog, run "python joy.py" or "python wireless_controller.py", and no video will be displayed.

-If you want to get an idea on how the official unitree remote works take a look at wireless_remote.py It is also unfinished and very basic for now
+NOTE!
+There are two style joystick scripts in this repo... joy.py attempts to be an enhanced experience,while wireless_remote.py attempts to simulate an oem experience as it uses the same webrtc topic as the oem remote along with the oem command shortcuts, although not all operate as expected.

+joy.py notes:

 Upon Successful Connection of controller the Dog switches to Sport Mode, and if the Greet flag is set in config file the dog then performs the Hello(Greet) Command.